TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 A single web service call might return multiple unrelated orders, but we still need clear traceability from each individual order back to the original web request.
 To achieve this, I introduced the concept of a **parent message**.
 Here's how the processing logic works:

-- The load class sends a request to the web service using the current message's **UpdatedAt** date.
+- The load class sends a request to the Web service using the current message's **UpdatedAt** date.

 - The response from the web service creates a parent message.
 The returned JSON data is attached to this parent message, and processing begins.

 - To process the parent message, we parse the attached JSON data and create multiple child messages—one for each order.
 Each child message contains parsed data stored in staging tables.
 During this step, we also perform basic cleanup actions based on unique identifiers, such as deleting previous messages with an "Error" status that share the same ID.
-This entire step is executed as a single transaction in a single thread.
+This step is executed as a single transaction in a single thread.

 - If the parent message processing completes successfully, we update the message's **UpdatedAt** date to the new value.
-If paging is used, we update the paging information instead.
+(If paging is used, we update the paging information instead).

 - Finally, each child message is processed separately in batch tasks.
 These tasks can run in parallel (multithreaded mode) and use the staged data to create the final documents in Dynamics 365 Finance and Operations.
 Errors encountered during this stage do not affect the parent message.